fraunhoferhhi/vvdecWebPlayer/README.md

 * Safari currently does not provide multithreading support for WebAssembly (Oct.
 2021).
 * (UHD decoding works in principle using VVdeC > 1.3.0, but is probably too slow for practical purposes.)
+* DASH playback is only very minimal: no support for DASH live manifests or using range requests for segment download.

 ## License